Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Method

 \subsection{Visual Tokenizer}

-Visual tokenizer convert input images into one-dimensional sequences of discrete visual codes through vector quantization(VQ) by learning a fixed-size visual codebook, then look up the corresponding features by codes into the codebook as inputs to the LMM.
-Additionally, the visual tokenizer defines visual supervision targets by determining the granularity and representations of the discrete visual token indices, which play a critical role in the visual reconstruction and perception.
-There are two type of visual tokenizer.
+Unlike continuous visual encoders, a visual tokenizer converts an input image into a one-dimensional sequence of discrete visual codes through vector quantization (VQ) by learning a fixed-size visual codebook.
+The corresponding embeddings are retrieved from the codebook based on these codes and used as inputs to the LLM backbone.
+In this work, we utilize such a visual tokenizer to obtain discrete visual token representations as supervision targets for visual reconstruction.
+Existing visual tokenizers can be broadly categorized into two types.

-\paragraph{Visual Appearance Tokenizer} A visual appearance tokenizer~\citep{esser2021vqgan,team2024chameleon} is optimized with the objective of reconstructing the input image, where utilize reconstruction loss typically combining pixel-wise L2 loss~\citep{dosovitskiy2016L2}, LPIPS loss\cite{zhang2018lpips} and adversarial loss \cite{isola2017gan} for reconstruction ability.
-The resulting sequence of token indices represents a quantized mapping of the image’s pixel-level features.
-Using Pixel-based tokenizer to provide visual pixel supervision targets will guide the LVLM to focus on low-level pixel feature reconstruction and perception.
+\paragraph{Visual Appearance Tokenizer} A visual appearance tokenizer~\citep{esser2021vqgan,team2024chameleon} is optimized with the objective of reconstructing the appearance of the input image, typically using a combination of pixel-wise L2 loss~\citep{dosovitskiy2016L2}, LPIPS loss\cite{zhang2018lpips} and adversarial loss \cite{isola2017gan}.
+The resulting sequence of token indices corresponds to a quantized mapping of the image’s pixel-level features.
+Using appearance tokenizers to provide pixel-level supervision will encourage LVLMs to focus on low-level visual feature reconstruction.

-\paragraph{Visual Semantic Tokenizer} A visual semantic tokenizer~\citep{qu2024tokenflow,wu2024vilau,xie2024musevl,song2025dualtokenunifyingvisualunderstanding} is is trained to align image features with textual semantics, typically using a contrastive loss~\citep{radford2021clip} to enhance cross-modal alignment.
+\paragraph{Visual Semantic Tokenizer} A visual semantic tokenizer~\citep{qu2024tokenflow,wu2024vilau,xie2024musevl,song2025dualtoken} is trained to align image features with textual semantics, typically using a contrastive loss~\citep{radford2021clip} to enhance cross-modal alignment.
 The resulting sequence of token indices represents a quantized mapping of the image’s high-level semantic features.
-Using Semantic-based tokenizer to provide semantic visual supervision targets will guide the LVLM to focus on semantically meaningful aspects reconstruction and perception of the image, thereby promoting more effective multimodal understanding.
+Using semantic tokenizers to provide semantic visual supervision will guide LVLMs to focus on semantically meaningful structures and relationships of the image, thereby promoting more effective multimodal understanding.